vgurianov/srt/README.md

 In the documentation, we present a description of several experiments.
 Experiments demonstrating the time dilation and dynamic relativistic effects.

 ## Publication
-Gurianov V.I.
+1. Gurianov V.I.
 Direct measurement procedure of particle energy-momentum in model of the discrete space-time // Mathematical models and their applications: Sat. sci. tr.
 Issue.
 21. - Cheboksary: Publishing house Chuvash.
 Univ., 2019. - P. 64-69.
-e-mail: vg2007sns@rambler.ru
+2. [Gurianov V.I.
+Simulation model of spacetime with the Minkowski metric, arXiv:2009.10689 [cs.CE], 2020](https://arxiv.org/abs/2009.10689)

 ## Getting started with PyMMS
 Currently, only Python 2.7 is supported.